-Except in the case of a new Member, an employee who has been designated as a principal assistant must have been employed in the Member's office for more than 60 days in the calendar year covered by the report and still be employed by the Member on the May 15 filing Neither a new employee nor a deadline. termination report filed by an employee of the Member satisfies the requirement that at least one person in each Member's office must file an annual FD Statement.
+Except in the case of a new Member, an employee who has been designated as a principal assistant must have been employed in the Member's office for more than 60 days in the calendar year covered by the report and still be employed by the Member on the May 15, 2017 filing deadline.
+Neither an FD Statement filed by a new employee nor one filed by a terminated employee of the Member will satisfy the requirement that at least one person in each Member's office must file an annual FD Statement.
 In addition, when a Member's designated principal assistant terminates their House employment, the Member must designate a new principal assistant in the individual's place.
-(See Appendix B, Interpretive Ruling No. 1.)
+See Appendix B, Interpretive Ruling No. 1.

 The Clerk of the House will notify those Members who are required to designate a principal assistant.
 The EIGA is silent regarding the position in the Member's office that such an employee should hold, and Members therefore have broad discretion in choosing which employee to designate as a principal assistant.
-The Committee encourages, but does not require, employee Members to ${ m select}$ an relationship with the Member permits the person, under some circumstances, to act in the Member's name or with the Member's authority.
-A Member is also free to designate more than one employee as a principal assistant to file an FD Statement.
+The Committee encourages, but does not require, Members to select an employee whose relationship with the Member permits the person, under some circumstances, to act in the Member's name or with the Member's authority.
+A Member is also free to designate more than one employee as a principal assistant to file a FD Statement.

-PLEASE NOTE: All principal assistants must file by May 15 or request an extension by that date.
+PLEASE NOTE: All principal assistants must file by May 15, 2017, or request an extension by that date.
 Therefore, the Member's office should provide sufficient notice to the principal assistant of the requirement to file.

-Shared Employees: In 2008, the Committee on House Administration adopted Committee Resolution #110-7 that requires each House employee who is employed simultaneously by three or more offices for more than 60 days in a calendar year to file an FD Statement on May 15 of the following year.
+Shared Employees: In 2008, the Committee on House Administration adopted Committee Resolution #110-7, which requires each House employee who is employed simultaneously by three or more offices for more than 60 days in a calendar year to file an FD Statement on May 15 of the following year regardless of their rate of pay.
+The Committee on House Administration has not required that such shared employees file Periodic Transaction Reports (PTRs) if they are not otherwise required to file because of their rate of pay.